Last updated: May 4, 2026

 Step 1: Choose a Business Structure and Name

 Most Montana cleaning businesses operate as an LLC.
-The LLC structure separates your personal assets from business liabilities – critical when employees are working in clients’ homes or commercial properties.
-Search for available business names through the Montana Secretary of State portal at biz.sosmt.gov.
+The LLC structure separates your personal assets from business liabilities — critical when employees work in clients’ homes or commercial properties where a broken item, a flooded bathroom, or a slip-and-fall can generate a significant claim.
+Search for available business names through the Montana Secretary of State portal at biz.sosmt.gov before filing.

-If you plan to operate under a trade name (e.g., “Big Sky Clean Co.” rather than your legal name or LLC name), file an Assumed Business Name (DBA) for $20 through the same SOS portal.
+If you plan to operate under a trade name that differs from your legal LLC name (for example, “Big Sky Clean Co.” instead of “Smith Cleaning Services LLC”), file an Assumed Business Name (DBA) for $20 through the same SOS portal.
+You can search existing DBAs there as well to avoid conflicts.

 Step 2: Form Your LLC with the Montana Secretary of State

 File Articles of Organization online at biz.sosmt.gov for $35.
-You will need to designate a registered agent – a person or business with a physical Montana street address available during business hours to accept legal documents.
-You may serve as your own agent, or hire a commercial registered agent service ($49-$150/year).
-Processing takes 3-5 business days for standard online filing.
+You must designate a registered agent — a person or business with a physical Montana street address (not a P.O.
+Box) available during business hours to accept legal documents.
+You may serve as your own registered agent if you have a qualifying address, or hire a commercial registered agent service for $49-$150 per year.
+Standard online processing takes 3-5 business days; pay an additional $20 for 24-hour expedited processing.

 Step 3: Obtain an EIN from the IRS

-Apply online at irs.gov – it’s free and instant.
-You need an EIN to open a business bank account, hire employees, and file federal and Montana state tax returns.
+Apply online at irs.gov — it is free and issued instantly.
+You need an EIN to open a business bank account, hire employees, and file both federal and Montana state tax returns.
+Even if you have no employees initially, obtain an EIN so you can keep business and personal finances fully separate from the start.

 Step 4: Get a Local Business License

-Montana does not have a statewide general business license.
-However, most cities and counties require their own local business license.
-Contact the city or county where you will primarily operate:
+Montana does not have a statewide general business license, but most cities and counties require their own local license before you conduct business within their jurisdiction.
+Contact the appropriate office for your primary operating location:

 Step 5: Secure Workers’ Compensation Insurance